What is live-in care?

 How do I choose a live-in care provider?

 The home care filter of our care services directory includes information about live-in care providers around the UK, which you can search for via a postcode.
 However, many of the live-in care agencies operate from a head office and their local offices aren’t necessarily clearly signposted.
-For a list of live-in care companies that are members of the United Kingdom Homecare Association (UKHCA) and provide this type of care around the UK, see the Live-in Care Hub.
+For a list of live-in care companies that are members of the United Kingdom Homecare Association (UKHCA), see their website.
+Another source to find selected live-in care providers around the UK is the Live-in Care Hub.

 Domiciliary care services could allow you to live independently with peace of mind.
 Read the pros and cons to see if ...